Lynn Anderson: Marriages, relationships and family

 Anderson was married twice and had three children.
 Her first marriage to Glenn Sutton lasted from 1968 until 1977.
-The pair met after Sutton developed an interest in producing her while at the Chart label.
+The pair met after Sutton developed an interest in producing her music while at the Chart label.
 Anderson stated that she had turned down several professional opportunities due to Sutton's disapproval.
 This included touring in Vietnam with Bob Hope and acting in the film W.W. and the Dixie Dancekings.
 The pair continued collaborating musically until they divorced in 1977.
 The couple had one child together, Lisa Sutton.

-In 1978, Anderson married Texas business entrepreneur Harold "Spook" Stream.
+In 1978, Anderson married Louisiana oilman and entrepreneur Harold "Spook" Stream.
 She had met Stream at a rodeo event and developed a romantic relationship shortly afterward.
-The couple had two children together.
-The couple divorced in 1982.
-Anderson claimed that Stream had been physically abusive, stating that he had attempted to run her over with a vehicle and attempted to hit her.
+The couple had two children together and divorced in 1982.
+Anderson claimed that Stream had been physically abusive, stating that he had attempted to run her over with a vehicle and tried to hit her.
 Following their divorce, Anderson and Stream fought over custody of their two children.
 Although attempting to gain visitation rights, Anderson ultimately lost custody of the children.

 Anderson reconnected with songwriter Mentor Williams following her divorce.
-The pair reunited at a Nashville press event and the relationship turned romantic in 1989.
-The couple later moved to a ranch in Taos, New Mexico, the home state of Williams.
+The pair reunited at a Nashville press event, and the relationship turned romantic in 1989.
+The two later moved to a ranch in Taos, New Mexico, the home state of Williams.
 Anderson and Williams lived in New Mexico until her death in 2015.
-The pair never married but remained in a committed relationship.
+They never married but remained in a committed relationship.
 "He’s technically my boyfriend, but really he’s like my husband", Anderson said in 2013.